 Commercial compliance is mainly related to licences and is typically carried out by:

 Ethics in business has become a popular discussion topic lately, especially because artificial intelligence (AI) and machine learning are quickly becoming an integral part of many innovative solutions.
 The debate concerns transparency, accountability and fairness, and how they are calculated and coded in the software and who eventually makes decisions on how the algorithms operate, considering basic human values.

 Responsible development of technology solutions and services requires clear processes and a formal code of ethics from design to operating the services.
 In practice, the required transparency and better accountability of automated tools can be addressed considering at least the following:

-Products, solutions and services contain countless lines of code which make algorithm-based decisions difficult to trace back.
-Clear and transparent processes with shared ethical stands promote responsible development of services and help to reduce the risk of violating human rights or legislation.
+Products, solutions, and services contain countless lines of code which make algorithm-based decisions difficult to trace back.
+Clear and transparent processes with shared ethical stances promote responsible development of services and help to reduce the risk of violating human rights or legislation.